All Products

 Drop an Apache Paimon table

--- Replace my-catalog with the name of the Apache Paimon catalog that you create.
+-- Replace my-catalog with the name of your Apache Paimon catalog.

--- Replace my_db with the name of the database that you want to use.
+-- Replace my_db with the name of your database.

--- Replace my_tbl with the name of the Apache Paimon table that you created.
+-- Replace my_tbl with the name of your Apache Paimon table.

 DROP TABLE `my-catalog`.`my_db`.`my_tbl`;